 Step 4

-Once you have a list of suspicious PHP files, check to see if they are malicious.
-If you're unfamiliar with PHP, this process might be more time consuming, so consider brushing up on some PHP documentation.
+Once you have a list of suspicious PHP files, check to see if they're malicious.
+If you're unfamiliar with PHP, this process might be more time-consuming, so consider brushing up on some PHP documentation.
 If you're completely new to coding, we recommend getting help.
 In the meantime, there are some basic patterns that you can look for to identify malicious files.

-If you use a CMS, and are not in the habit of editing those files directly, compare the files on your server to a list of the default files packaged with the CMS and any plugins and themes.
-Look for files that do not belong, as well as files whose sizes seem larger than their defaults.
+If you use a CMS, and aren't in the habit of editing those files directly, compare the files on your server to a list of the default files packaged with the CMS and any plugins and themes.
+Look for files that don't belong, as well as files that are larger than their default version.

-// Hackers try to confuse webmasters by encoding malicious code into
+// Hackers try to confuse site owners by encoding malicious code into

-// blocks of texts.
+// blocks of text.
 Be wary of unfamiliar code blocks like this.

 base64_decode(strrev("hMXZpRXaslmYhJXZuxWd2BSZ0l2cgknbhByZul2czVmckRWYgknYgM3ajFGd0FGIlJXd0Vn